fair-ground/Fair/README.md

 The `fairtool` is a cross-platform (Linux & macOS) command-line utility for managing an ecosystem of apps.
-It is powered by the Fair library, which is a zero-dependency cross-platform (Linux, macOS, & iOS) Swift 5.6 module licensed under the GNU AGPL.
+It is powered by the Fair Swift package, which is a zero-dependency cross-platform (Linux, macOS, & iOS) set of modules licensed under the GNU AGPL.

-This library is used to power app distribution networks such as [https://appfair.net](https://appfair.net), as well as the end-user applications that utilize them such as [https://appfair.app](https://appfair.app).
+The Fair package is used to power app distribution networks such as [https://appfair.net](https://appfair.net), as well as the end-user applications that interface with them such as [App Fair.app](https://appfair.app).

 ## fairtool